CrowsCrowsCrows/Conduct-Code/README.md

 # The Conduct Code

 Okay, listen up.
 We’re not fucking around here.
-I want you all to learn The Conduct Code forwards, backwards and to a beat.
+I want you all to learn The Conduct Code forwards, backwards, and to a beat.
 Oh, you bet there’s going to be a quiz.

 First Rule.
 There are rules.

 Second Rule.
 Be COOL about this.

-By becoming a member of the Crows Crows Crows Discord server, you agree to abide by The Conduct Code, and cooperate with the Discord police who enforce it.
+By becoming a member of the Crows Crows Crows Discord server, you agree to abide by The Conduct Code, and cooperate with the Discord Police who enforce it.

 We‭ ‬are‭ ‬committed‭ ‬to‭ ‬providing‭ ‬a‭ ‬friendly,‭ ‬safe,‭ ‬and‭ generally chill place to hang ‬for‭ ‬all,‭ ‬regardless‭ ‬of‭ ‬gender,‭ gender identity, ‬sexual‭ ‬orientation,‭ ‬ability,‭ ‬ethnicity,‭ ‬socioeconomic‭ ‬status,‭ ‬and‭ ‬religion‭ (‬or‭ ‬lack‭ ‬thereof‭)‬.‭